deon-lim/Ecom/ecommerce-order2/README.md

-# Order
+# ecommerceOrder2

 This application was generated using JHipster 8.9.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.9.0](https://www.jhipster.tech/documentation-archive/v8.9.0).

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

-This application is configured for Service Discovery and Configuration with the JHipster-Registry.
-On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
-For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].
+This application is configured for Service Discovery and Configuration with Consul.
+On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
+For more information, read our documentation on [Service Discovery and Configuration with Consul][].

 ## Project Structure